 Similarly executed and judged barely passable by my quality control is this fragment of Graben, the central pedestrian street in the city center.

-The statue on the left is one of the most famous monuments in Vienna – the Plague Column, erected in 1693 as a tribute for the end of the Great Plague in 1679.
+The statue on the left is one of the most famous monuments in Vienna – the Plague Column, erected in 1693 as a tribute to the end of the Great Plague in 1679.

 Another somber and this time very understated monument – the Holocaust Memorial on Judenplatz.